MohammadAbdulRehamanBaig/DASHBOARD-DESIGN-USING-CAN-BUS-/README.md

 2. Indicator Node
 3. Fuel Node

-All nodes communicate using CAN Bus through MCP2551 CAN Transceivers.

 The Main Node reads engine temperature, receives fuel information from the Fuel Node, and sends indicator commands to the Indicator Node.

 ---